nathants/go-hasdefault/readme.md

 ## what

-check that all switch statements have a default case.
+a go linter to check that all switch statements have a default case.

 ## why